A Hydraulic-driven Heart

 - In the first stage, the right and left atria contract at the same time, pumping blood to the right and left ventricles.

 - In the second stage, the ventricles contract together to propel blood out of the heart.

 The heart muscle then relaxes before the next heartbeat.
 This allows blood to fill up the heart again.

-Patients with an implanted AbioCor heart will still have atria that beat at the same time, but the artificial heart, which replaces both ventricles, can only force blood out one ventricle at a time.
-So, it will alternately send blood to the lungs and then to the body, instead of both at the same time as a natural heart does.
-The AbioCor is able to pump more than 10 liters per minute, which is enough for everyday activities.
+Patients with an implanted AbioCor heart still have atria that beat at the same time, but the artificial heart, which replaces both ventricles, can only force blood out one ventricle at a time.
+So, it alternately sends blood to the lungs and then to the body, instead of both at the same time as a natural heart does.
+The AbioCor can pump more than 10 liters per minute, which is enough for everyday activities.